Contrast-Security-OSS/docs/content/user/attacks/Run-attack-script.md

 ```

 > **Notes:**
+ * Note here
+ * The `-T 9` option tunes the scan to only test for SQL Injection.

 * Observe the attack events in the terminal window.
 * Once the script runs, Contrast will alert you of the new attack in the UI and by email.